 - a.
 The amount of each separate expenditure (including the cost of acquisition of an automobile, lease payments, and maintenance and repair costs); - b.
 The amount of each individual use of property for business purposes (by mileage for automobiles) and the total of such use for the year; - c.
 The date of the expenditure or use of your automobile; and - d.
 The business purpose of the expenditure or use of your automobile.
 While contemporaneous records are no longer required for business transportation costs, adequate records made at or around the time expenses are incurred will provide the best support for your deductions.

-The Illinois mileage reimbursement rate for business miles driven is equal to the federal GSA rate which is 58.5 cents per mile for the first 6 months of 2022 and 62.5 cents per mile for the final 6 months of 2022.
+The Illinois mileage reimbursement rate for business miles driven is equal to the federal GSA rate which is 67 cents per mile for 2024.

 3. Business Meals